Google Chrome's "IP Protection" vs. Apple's iCloud Private Relay

 Apple's iCloud Private Relay: A Closer Look

-In 2021, Apple introduced the iCloud Private Relay for its paid iCloud+ subscribers.
-This feature ensures encrypted traffic from the user's device, routing internet requests through two separate relays.
-The intention is to prevent anyone, including Apple, from creating a comprehensive user profile based on IP address, location, and browsing activity.
+In 2021, Apple introduced iCloud Private Relay for paid iCloud+ subscribers.
+The feature encrypts traffic from the user's device and routes internet requests through two separate relays.
+The intention is to stop any single party, including Apple, from building a comprehensive user profile from IP address, location, and browsing activity.

-However, it's crucial to note that this feature is specific to Apple's Safari browser.
-It's not a full-fledged VPN, but rather a browser-centric service, providing protection only within Safari on iOS, iPadOS, and macOS.
+However, this feature is specific to Apple's Safari browser.
+It is not a full VPN; it is a browser-centric service that protects Safari traffic on iOS, iPadOS, and macOS.
 The user's internet requests are routed first through an Apple server, then through a partner network like Akamai, Cloudflare, or Fastly, before reaching the intended destination.
-This dual-hop ensures that neither party has a complete view of both the user's IP address and the browsing destination.
+This dual-hop design means neither party has a complete view of both the user's IP address and the browsing destination.

 Google's "IP Protection": Playing Catch-up?

-Google's "IP Protection" for Chrome seems to be an answer to Apple's initiative.
-By masking users' IP addresses using proxy servers, Google aims to strike a balance between user privacy and essential web functions.
-Unlike Apple's solution that is limited to Safari, Google's feature potentially has a wider application within the Chrome ecosystem.
+Google's "IP Protection" for Chrome appears to be an answer to Apple's initiative.
+By masking users' IP addresses using proxy servers, Google aims to preserve user privacy while keeping essential web functions working.
+Unlike Apple's solution, which is limited to Safari, Google's feature potentially has wider application within the Chrome ecosystem.

-However, Google's solution is still in its infancy, with phased implementation and limited domain application.
-While Apple has already integrated and offered the iCloud Private Relay to its users, Google is in the early stages of testing its feature.
+However, Google's solution is still early, with phased implementation and limited domain application.
+Apple has already integrated and offered iCloud Private Relay to its users; Google is still testing its feature.

 Can Apple Allow Google's Feature on Chrome?

-Given the competitive nature of the tech industry, it remains uncertain whether Apple will allow Google's IP Protection feature on Chrome for Apple devices.
-With iCloud Private Relay already in place, Apple may see Google's feature as redundant or even conflicting with its privacy objectives.
+Given the competitive nature of the technology industry, it remains uncertain whether Apple will allow Google's IP Protection feature on Chrome for Apple devices.
+With iCloud Private Relay already in place, Apple may see Google's feature as redundant or conflicting with its privacy objectives.

 The Bigger Picture: Ad Tracking and Platform Control

-Both Apple's iCloud Private Relay and Google's "IP Protection" offer enhanced privacy features, albeit with distinct approaches and coverage.
-As Google plays catch-up to Apple in this domain, it's essential for users to stay informed and understand the real implications of these features.
-The ultimate goal should be genuine online privacy, and as we've discussed in our article on TLS fingerprinting, network-based fingerprinting is becoming increasingly vital to protect services in this rapidly evolving environment.
+Apple's iCloud Private Relay and Google's "IP Protection" both improve some aspects of user privacy, with different approaches and coverage.
+As Google plays catch-up to Apple in this area, users should understand what these features do and what they leave in place.
+The goal should be genuine online privacy, and as we've discussed in our article on TLS fingerprinting, network-based fingerprinting is becoming increasingly important for protecting services in this changing environment.